YugabyteDB-Samples/yb-workload-simulator/README.md

 ## What is yb-simulation-base-demo-app

 This is our base app containing some generic workloads.
 You can create/drop tables for a workload, load data, run different simulations all from UI.
-Web page provides you with live latency and throughput about your yugabyte db cluster while these simulations are running.
+Web page provides you with live latency and throughput about your YugabyteDB cluster while these simulations are running.
 This repo acts as a base and you can extend it to write your specific simulations.
-I will be providing some starter projects/instructions for that soon.
+We will be providing some starter projects/instructions for that soon.

 ## Code setup and Installation